silvercircle/silvercircle.github.io/_posts/2017-11-02-tabbed-content-in-jekyll.md

 {% include post_header.html %}
 {% include defs.md %}

-This is liquid template fragment that builds a tab control in a Jekyll page.
+This is a liquid template fragment t hat builds a tab control in a Jekyll page.
 It is supported by CSS and some jQuery Javascript that will follow below.
 It's supposed to be flexible and can contain an arbitrary number of tabs.
 Multiple tab controls on a single page are possible.
 {:dc}

 Because this is plain HTML, CSS and some JavaScript (jQuery required), the concept can work for